Befries/Monte-Carlo-MATH-H410/README.md

 Then you simply need to inverse the CDF: $F(s) = A(1 - \exp\left(-\Sigma_t s / \Omega_x\right)) = \xi$ which gives
 $$s = F^{-1}(\xi) = - \frac{\Omega_x}{\Sigma_t} \ln\left[1 -
 (1 - \exp[-\Sigma_t (L-x)/ \Omega_x])\xi\right]$$

+The change of PDF for the free flight and scattering is a simple bias, we remove the possibility of losing the neutron and modify their weight to remove the bias.

 #### Antithetic variable